AprilSylph/Vision/README.md

 Replaces the generated page background colour with an image of your choice.

+**Theme options: Posts palette**

+Selects which colour scheme to use for posts.

+**Theme options: Show post authors**

+Toggle showing post author usernames on posts.
+Does not affect reblog attribution.

+**Theme options: Show group members**

+Toggle listing a sideblog's members in the secondary sidebar.

+**Theme options: Show Twitter username**

+Toggle listing a link to your Twitter profile in the secondary sidebar.

-**Theme options: Font**
+**Theme options: Show RSS link**

-Selects the page font.
+Toggle listing a link to your blog's RSS feed in the secondary sidebar.

 **Theme options: Widget Code**

-Inserts any HTML you like into the bottom of the sidebar.
+Inserts any HTML you like into the bottom of the main sidebar.

+**Theme options: Disqus Shortname**

+Your [disqus.com](https://disqus.com/) shortname to enable comments on posts.

 **Advanced: Use default mobile theme**